-Analysis of the different models of program evaluation, including needs assessment, formative research, process evaluation, monitoring outcomes, impact assessment and cost analysis; as part of the course, the students will be taught to develop indicators, statistical analysis, and
+Analysis of the different models of program evaluation, including needs assessment, formative research, process evaluation, monitoring outcomes, impact assessment and cost analysis; as part of the course, the students will be taught to develop indicators, statistical analysis, and development of an evaluation plan to measure the impact on the organization.
+The course last eight (8) weeks.
+The course includes two contact hours of laboratory weekly.
 Pre-Requisites: HEMG 600-O, HESM 550-O